rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

         :term:`f.priority` for commands relating to file prioritization.

+    d.tracker_alias
     d.tracker_domain

-        **rTorrent-PS only**
+        .. rubric:: *rTorrent-PS only*

-        Returns the (shortened) tracker domain of the given download item.
+        ``d.tracker_domain`` returns a shortened version of the domain in the tracker's URL, for a given download item.
         The chosen tracker is the first HTTP one with active peers (seeders or leechers), or else the first one.

+        ``d.tracker_alias`` (1.1+ only) is basically the same, but uses the mappings defined by :term:`trackers.alias.set_key` to transform its return value.
+        The main use-case for that is to be able to sort the `rTorrent-PS` ``trackers`` view by the same values as shown to the very right of the terminal.

+        But you can also use it in a :term:`d.multicall.filtered` command together with :term:`string.equals`, to easily select items of one or more specified tracker(s).

         .. rubric:: Example